Norway House Residential School Timeline

 The school’s first principal, E.F.
 Hardiman, finds it difficult to enforce attendance.

 The school suffers simultaneous epidemics of whooping cough, bronchitis, and pneumonia, with some chicken pox as well.
 Three children die.

-A schoolroom for senior students is built for the residence; junior students continue to attend the day school.
+A schoolroom for older children is built for the residence; junior children continue to attend the day school.

 Staff at the residence numbers six.

 During the 1906/1907 school year, nine children die from tuberculosis.